furkan-ozkan/basics.dotnet/README.md

     * ```-o api``` for creating a sub folder named as api
 4. Run and test project
     * ```dotnet watch run```

+## First Look
+When you create your project it comes with a sample. lets clear it.